 Not all sectoral roundtables were effective or successful.
 But where they did work, as in forestry, they did lead to some policy action and private sector buy-in.
-Ghezi quotes one business person as saying that "more was done [in the forestry roundtable] than was achieved in the previous 200 years of Peru's republican history."
+Ghezzi quotes one business person as saying that "more was done [in the forestry roundtable] than was achieved in the previous 200 years of Peru's republican history" (p.
+377).
 An important feature of the conversations was that the focus was on solving coordination failures and providing public inputs; subsidies and other types of financial incentives were generally off the table.
 This helped firms concentrate directly on productivity, rather than receiving handouts from the government.

 6.2.
-Customized public services and inputs instead versus subsidies of Tim Bartik who has carried out extensive analyses of local economic development policies geared towards job creation (Bartik, 2019, 2020, 2022).
-State and local governments spend large amounts of resources annually in the form of tax credits, often competing with each other, to attract firms, establish industrial clusters, and create employment opportunities (Slattery and Zidar, 2020).
+Customized public services and inputs instead versus subsidies

+This focus on specific constraints and productivity-enhancing public inputs instead of subsidies is another important feature of modern industrial policies.
+In the U.S., this approach is best exemplified in the work of Tim Bartik who has carried out extensive analyses of local economic development policies geared towards job creation (Bartik 2019, 2020, 2022).
+State and local governments spend large amounts of resources annually in the form of tax credits, often competing with each other, to attract firms, establish industrial clusters, and create employment opportunities (Slattery & Zidar, 2020).
 While these subsidies generally lead to increased jobs, they do so at large fiscal cost.
 Bartik has argued that it would be far more effective to provide current and prospective investors with customized business services and inputs rather than subsidies.
 He estimates that public spending on infrastructure, manufacturing extension, specialized training, and brownfield development create new jobs at a fraction of the cost.
-For example, customized job training and manufacturing extension services cost \$34,000 per new job, compared to \$196,000 per job for tax incentives (Bartik, 2020).
+For example, customized job training and manufacturing extension services cost \$34,000 per new job, compared to \$196,000 per job for tax incentives (Bartik 2020).
 Yet total spending on tax and other financial subsidies are in the range of \$50 billion a year compared to roughly \$1 billion in total for manufacturing extension and customized training.